 Synthetic Testing - ATTO / iometer

-iometer is an advanced and highly-configurable storage benchmarking tool while ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
+iometer is an advanced and highly configurable storage benchmarking tool while ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
 Both of these tools give us insight into how the device handles different file sizes.

-Sustained Write Performance and Cache Recovery
+Sustained Write Performance and Cache Recover

 Official write specifications are only part of the performance picture.
 Most SSDs implement a write cache, which is a fast area of (usually) pseudo-SLC programmed flash that absorbs incoming data.
 Sustained write speeds can suffer tremendously once the workload spills outside of the cache and into the "native" TLC or QLC flash.
 We use iometer to hammer the SSD with sequential writes for 15 minutes to measure both the size of the write cache and performance after the cache is saturated.
 We also monitor cache recovery via multiple idle rounds.